Jechijr/Game/README.md

 # Game
-Rol a ball game developed with Unity
+Roll a ball game developed with Unity